xwillxu/New-Years-Day/README.md

 ### 2008 Bejing Olympics Fireworks VS 2023 New Year Firework Shows.
 In the previous subtitle I talked about the greatest firework shows of the new year.
 Now I'm going to compare them with the 2008 Bejing Olympics Fireworks Show.
 Just to give you a little background there are were two fireworks shows in 2008 opening ceremony.
 One at the start one at the end.
-We will call fireworks show number one 2008 Initial Firework Show.
+We will call fireworks show number one 2008 Initial Fireworks Show.
+We will call the other one 2008 Ending Fireworks Show.
-Okay now lets start with Sydney: The First
+Okay now lets start with Sydney: The Sydney